aaronpowell/aaronpowell.github.io/src/documents/posts/2010-12-07-whatkey-net-for-your-javascript-keycode-glory.md

---- cson
+---
   title: "WhatKey.net, a simple way to find JavaScript keycodes"
   metaTitle: "WhatKey.net, a simple way to find JavaScript keycodes"
   description: "An overview of a simple site which helps JavaScript developers working with keyboard events"
   revised: "2010-12-21"
   date: "2010-12-07"
-tags: ["whatkey","javascript","web","project"]
+  tags:
+    - "whatkey"
+    - "javascript"
+    - "web"
+    - "project"
   migrated: "true"
-urls: ["/whatkey-net-for-your-javascript-keycode-glory"]
+  urls:
+    - "/whatkey-net-for-your-javascript-keycode-glory"
-summary: """
+  summary: ""

-"""
 ---
 Today while preparing a set of slides for an upcoming talk I decided that I wanted to do the slides as a series of web pages, the problem is that I still wanted to be able to use my [Logitech clicker][1].
 Since it 'just works' when I plug it in I figured it was firing some simple keyboard events, but the question is, what keyboard events is it firing?